What is Kent Career Tech Center's attendance policy?

 a parent/guardian face-to-face contact

-What is the Kent Career Tech Center Tardy policy?
+What is Kent Career Tech Center's Tardy policy?

 Punctuality is emphasized and expected in each program.
 Tardiness will result in the loss of a portion of the work habit and may prevent job placement opportunities.
 Excessive tardiness may result in a parent meeting and/or the loss of driving privileges.

-What is the Kent Career Tech Center driving policy?
+What is Kent Career Tech Center's driving policy?